-Living on an island has its perks warm weather, awesome beaches, & just island-living in general but being on the Mainland was the ultimate dream as an island girl.
+Living on an island has its perks warm weather, awesome beaches, and just island-living in general but being on the Mainland was the ultimate dream as an island girl.
 Yes, we referred to the US as the Mainland.
 “In the Mainland, they have candy bars the size of you face!”
 “Did you know on the Mainland, they have bigger Toys R Us?!” — I never had an actual state in mind when it came to which exact state I wanted to live but it was my family plan was to reside in CA.

 How did we end up in WA?

-It’s hard to put into words EXACTLY why WA would be an awesome place to live in so here goes one of them “Top 5” lists of sorts.
+It’s hard to put into words exactly why WA would be an awesome place to live in so here goes one of them “Top 5” lists of sorts.

-- The trees are ALWAYS green, they don’t call it the Evergreen State for nothing.
+- The trees are always green, they don’t call it the Evergreen State for nothing.
 It makes for the freshest, crispest morning air you would ever breath in.

 - The constant 360 degree views of mountains.
-No matter how many times I lay my heart eyes on these peaks, I never run out of “OMG, the mountains….” or “Man, look at the mountains!”
+No matter how many times I lay my heart eyes on these peaks, I never run out of “OMG, the mountains.” or “Man, look at the mountains!”

-- There’s so much to do – I’ve done my fair-share of exploring but I have yet to scratch the surface on seeing everything WA has to offer.
+- There’s so much to do.
+I’ve done my fair-share of exploring, but I have yet to scratch the surface on seeing everything WA has to offer.

-1.Snoqualmie Falls in Fall City, WA – a little over an hour away from the hustle & bustle of Seattle.
-These falls are beautiful ALL YEAR ROUND but if you can go – go after a long rain fall, the falls will seriously come alive with an undeniable roar.
+- Snoqualmie Falls in Fall City, WA is a little over an hour away from the hustle and bustle of Seattle.
+These falls are beautiful all year round, but if you can go, go after a long rain fall, the falls will seriously come alive with an undeniable roar.
 There are hiking trails that lead near the bottom of the falls for you fellow outdoorsy people.
 Not the hiking type?
 Don’t fret!
 There are also an easy walkways to see the view of the falls from above.

 2. The Troll under the Aurora Bridge, have you seen it?
 No?
-Well, make you way to Fremont & check it out.
+Well, make you way to Fremont and check it out.
 It’s an art installation that was put under the Aurora bridge to increase foot traffic and deter any bad activities from happening.
 It’s a giant troll that has an actual VW beetle in its hand.
-You have to time it right, I’ve been here multiple times & it’s really a gamble as to how crowded it’s going to be.
+You have to time it right, I’ve been here multiple times, and it’s really a gamble as to how crowded it’s going to be.
 Sometimes there’s no one there so you can have some alone time with the Troll for an awesome photo-op.
 There were some visits where getting a picture without someone photobombing it was close to impossible.
 This is a two-for too!
 If you make your way down the bridge, there is a slab of the Berlin Wall that’s displayed.

 3. If you are a Sunset-buff like myself (it’s kind of an obsession, really), then Golden Gardens needs to added to your list of places to check out.
 I’ve chased the sunset to this place a many, many times and it has never disappointed.
 Parking during the summer nights might be somewhat of a hassle but it’s TOTALLY WORTH IT.
 Believe me.